E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 The topology uses one router, one switch, and two PCs on the same network.

-PC-Admin is used to remotely manage R0 and SW0.
+PC-Admin is the authorized management workstation.
 PC-Test is used later to verify that unauthorized devices cannot access the VTY lines.

 ---